Skip to Content

 Graduate Programs: General

-The Stamps School has a large faculty: 40 full-time tenured or tenure-track faculty, 30 full-time lecturers, and 20 affiliated faculty.
-There are approximately 20 MFA and MDes graduate students.
-If you include all the faculty, the ratio is more than 4 faculty to 1 student.
+The Stamps School employs around 40 full-time tenured or tenure-track faculty, 30 full-time lecturers, and 20 affiliated faculty.
+The total number of graduate students enrolled may be between 35 and 39 in any given year.
+If you include all the faculty, the ratio is more than two faculty members per graduate student.

 The Master of Design (MDes) designation is increasingly used within US and international design education and better recognizes design as a particular form of creative professional practice distinct from the Fine Arts.
 It reflects a curricular focus on the preparation of advanced students for careers as design professionals in industry or design scholars in academia.
 The Master of Fine Arts (MFA) designation is traditional within graduate arts programs and reflects a bias toward independent creative practice leading towards careers in the arts.